michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/4-hosting-docker.md

 -p = opens the port 5000 for the host machine
 And the name of the image.

-the run command returns ID of newly created container.
+the run command returns ID of created container.
 You can all the running containers using.

 ```
 docker ps